I’m a Costco superfan. I love writing about Costco and giving tips to warehouse shoppers based on what I’ve learned.

 Change your shopping habits based on your needs

-As I started to put this article together and realized I have made hundreds of successful shopping trips to Costco, so it's almost a duty for me to share with you the wisdom I've acquired over time.
+As I started to write this article, I realized I've made hundreds of successful shopping trips to Costco, so I almost have to share the wisdom I've acquired to help you save money on groceries.

 I started as a Costco member when I was single and living in a studio apartment in New York City, and I’m a Costco member now in a house with my family.